 Having a faster metabolism does not necessarily mean that you are unable to gain muscle.
 In fact, having a faster metabolism may actually make it easier for you to build muscle, as it means your body is burning calories and using energy more efficiently.

-Also, conversely, being unable to gain weight (while you think you had enough diet) doesn’t mean it is due to faster metabolism.
+Also, conversely, being unable to gain weight (while you think you had enough diet) doesn’t mean it is due to a faster metabolism.
 There can be various reasons you may not be able to gain muscle despite hitting the gym regularly and eating enough diet.
 The main reasons that I have found over the years listening to people with such issues are:

 1. Overtraining: While resistance training is essential for building muscle, too much of it can hinder muscle growth.
 Your muscles need time to recover and grow, so make sure to include rest days in your workout routine and avoid working the same muscle group two days in a row.